-These are best built if you’re building a greenhouse or having one built from scratch like I did.
+These are easiest to incorporate into your greenhouse design if you’re building a greenhouse yourself like I did or having one built from scratch.

 Or again if you’re building from a kit, you can build insulated knee walls on the outside of the kit’s walls the same height as a horizontal wall framing member.